wormhole-foundation/wormhole-docs/learn/fundamentals/glossary.md

 The finality of a transaction depends on its blockchain properties.
 Once a transaction is considered final, you can assume the resulting state changes it caused won't be reverted.

-## Gateway

-The [Gateway](/docs/learn/messaging/gateway/){target=\_blank}, previously referred to as Wormchain, is the Cosmos-SDK chain Wormhole uses to facilitate communication with the Cosmos ecosystem.

 ## Guardian

 A [Guardian](/docs/learn/infrastructure/guardians/){target=\_blank} is one of the 19 parties running validators in the Guardian Network contributing to the VAA multisig.